BrilliantPlugins/wp-geometa/readme.txt

 = 0.3.4 =
  * Fixed accessing property of null object on dashboard.
  * Added GeoJSON import utility.
+ * Use and detect hashes in dashboard URL so page reload can go back to original tab.

 = 0.3.3 =
  * Updated wp-geometa-lib to 0.3.3